Zombie Choice-of-Law Clauses

 To illustrate how zombie clauses come to be, it is helpful to examine the facts of a recent case decided by the Northern District of Illinois – Wahl Clipper Corp. c.
 Plaza Lama, S.A.
 Wahl Clipper Corporation (“Wahl”) is an Illinois-based company that sells hair clippers, hair trimmers, and shavers.
 Plaza Lama, S.A., (“Plaza”) is a company that operates department stores in the Dominican Republic.
 In January 1997, Wahl entered a Distributor Agreement (the “Agreement”) with Plaza whereby Plaza agreed to become the exclusive distributor of Wahl’s products in the Dominican Republic.
 The agreement contained a choice-of-law clause selecting the laws of Illinois and a non-exclusive forum selection clause selecting the courts in Illinois.
 The Agreement stated that it would automatically expire on December 31, 1997, unless the parties agreed in writing to renew it.
 The parties never renewed the agreement.

 Over the next twenty-four years, Wahl continued to sell hair-trimming products to Plaza.
 It did so, however, on a non-exclusive, purchase-order/confirmation basis.
 None of these purchase orders contained choice-of-law clauses.
 In 2021, Plaza contacted Wahl to demand that it perform certain actions required under the Agreement.
 It also threatened to sue Wahl for damages in the Dominican Republic under a local statute that allows foreign companies to terminate distribution agreements with local companies only for “just cause.”
-In response, Wahl filed a declaratory judgment action in the Northern District of Illinois asking the court to find (1) that the Agreement expired in 1997, and (2) that the Dominican statute did not apply to the relationship between Wahl and Plaza.
+In response, Wahl filed a declaratory judgment action in the Northern District of Illinois asking the court to find that (1) the Agreement expired in 1997, and (2) the Dominican statute did not apply to the relationship between Wahl and Plaza.
 Although Plaza was properly served, it failed to answer or otherwise respond to the complaint.
 The district court entered a default judgment against Plaza on November 7, 2022.

 Separability and Zombie Clauses